sadaftaneemy-lang/https-github.com-vsdip-vsd-7nm/README.md

 A startup circuit is required to ensure that the bandgap reference starts up correctly and avoids falling into a non-operational state (zero-current state).
 Without this circuit, the bandgap could remain in an undesired state where no current flows, rendering the reference non-functional.

-Startup Transistors: The bottom part of the circuit includes additional transistors, like nfet8 and pfet6, that help kick-start the current when power is first applied, ensuring the circuit reaches its stable operating point.
+**Startup Transistors :** The bottom part of the circuit includes additional transistors, like nfet8 and pfet6, that help kick-start the current when power is first applied, ensuring the circuit reaches its stable operating point.